NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingCustomClass.md

 ### Override the initializers

 Every Godot class come with two required initializers.
-The base one is the you will use when creating new instances.
+The base one is the one you use when creating new instances.
 The other one is called by Godot to instantiate your class from Godot.

 If you decide to override an initializer, you will have to override both: